Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

-Source: Capital IQ, a division of Standard & Poor's.
+Source: S&P Capital IQ.
 NM = not meaningful; Silver Wheaton started paying a dividend in March 2011.
 Total score = number of passes.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

 If you like investing in metals, we've got a stock you should really take a look at.
 Read the Motley Fool's latest special report on gold to discover the tiny gold stock digging up massive profits.
 It's free but only available for a limited time.